Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Abstract

 \section{Abstract}

 We study a dynamic traffic assignment model, where agents base their instantaneous routing decisions on real-time delay predictions.
-We formulate a mathematically concise model and derive properties of the predictors that ensure a {\em dynamic prediction equilibrium} exists.
+We formulate a mathematically concise model and define {\em dynamic prediction equilibrium (DPE)} in which no agent can at any point during their journey improve their predicted travel time by switching to a different route.
 We demonstrate the versatility of our framework by showing that it subsumes the well-known full information and instantaneous information models, in addition to admitting further realistic predictors as special cases.
-We complement our theoretical analysis by an experimental study, in which we systematically compare the induced average travel times of different predictors, including a machine-learning model trained on data gained from previously computed equilibrium flows, both on a synthetic and a real road network.
+We then proceed to derive properties of the predictors that ensure a dynamic prediction equilibrium exists.
+Additionally, we define \emph{$\varepsilon$-approximate DPE} wherein no agent can improve their predicted travel time by more than $\varepsilon$ and provide further conditions of the predictors under which such an approximate equilibrium can be computed.
+Finally, we complement our theoretical analysis by an experimental study, in which we systematically compare the induced average travel times of different predictors, including two machine-learning based models trained on data gained from previously computed approximate equilibrium flows, both on synthetic and real world road networks.